JKutt/transformers_segmentation/courses/deepMag/report/document.md

 9. $IFFT(\tilde{\magq}_k )$ the product of the matrix mulitplication.
 10. Calculate [](#qkifft).

 This is done for every layer in the model and each layer is summed to produce a 2D representation of the subsurface response.
-The total magnetic anomaly $\magq_k$ is then calculated by multiplying the data by constant $C$

-The complete forward kernal for $\magq$ is a simple `for` loop:
+The complete forward kernel for $\magq$ is a simple `for` loop:

 ```python